MikroElektronika/mikrosdk_click_v2/clicks/leddriver15/README.md

 \mainpage Main Page

 ---
-# LED Driver 15 click
+# LED Driver 15 Click

 > LED Driver 15 Click is a compact add-on board that simplifies the control of multiple LEDs.
 This board features the MP3309C, a fully integrated synchronous boost white LED driver with an I2C interface from Monolithic Power Systems.
 The MP3309C offers high efficiency, delivers up to 40mA of LED current, and operates from a voltage of mikroBUS™ power rails, supporting up to 8 white LEDs in series.
 It also features a programmable switching frequency to optimize efficiency, supports analog and PWM dimming, and has multiple built-in protection functions that protect the circuit during abnormalities.